r-o-bo/scraping_corns/README.md

 # 🎬 Movie Database Web Scraper: 🍿 scraping_corns

 This project demonstrates web scraping techniques using Python and BeautifulSoup.
-It collects movie data from The Movie Database (TMDB), processes it using pandas, and exports the cleaned data to a CSV file (excluded from the repo).
+It collects movie data from The Movie Database (TMDB), processes it using pandas, and exports the cleaned data to a CSV file (excluded from the repository).

 ## 🧠 Features